RussOakham/Immortal-Fitness-Collective/README.md

 - _Rating_: Allows users to see how highly other users have rated the recipe.
 - _Description & Details_: Description of product, including any relevant details.
 - _Size Picker_: Allows users to choose product size if applicable.
-- _Colour Picker_: Allows users to choose product colour if applicable.
 - _Add to Cart_: Button allowing customers to add to cart.
 - _Product Price_: Overview of product price showing ex VAT, VAT and Total values.
 - _Rate & Review_: Input area, allowing users to submit a rating and review for items they have purchased.